Skip to main content

 It’s a conversation we can listen to by monitoring a specific marker called hematocrit.
 Understanding this single value is fundamental to ensuring your protocol is both effective and safe, allowing you to reclaim your well-being with confidence.

 Testosterone, in its role as a primary androgen, sends signals throughout your body.
-One of its key functions is to stimulate the to produce red blood cells.
+One of its key functions is to stimulate the bone marrow to produce red blood cells.
 This process is called erythropoiesis.
 These cells are the tireless couriers that transport oxygen from your lungs to every tissue, every organ, and every muscle.

-Hematocrit is a simple, direct measurement of the volume of these in your blood, expressed as a percentage.
+Hematocrit is a simple, direct measurement of the volume of these red blood cells in your blood, expressed as a percentage.
 A higher hematocrit means a greater proportion of your blood is composed of red blood cells.
 This can enhance oxygen-carrying capacity, which contributes to the increased energy and stamina many experience on therapy.

 Monitoring hematocrit is a direct way to observe your body’s response to testosterone’s powerful signal to produce more oxygen-carrying red blood cells.